Az-Net/Proposals/Mathematics/Limiting God.md

 ```

 # Final Notes:
-Since the equation involves trigonometric functions, the set S is not straightforward to describe explicitly without specific values for ε, a, b, and c.
+* Since the equation involves trigonometric functions, the set S is not straightforward to describe explicitly without specific values for ε, a, b, and c.
+* At the very least, this acts as an interesting thought experiment to help train your skill in mathematics and philosophy.